The National Curriculum

 Reception: 4 to 5 year old children, KS1: 5 to 7 year olds, KS2: 7 to 11 year olds.

 Our youngest children work towards the Early Learning Goals, which lead into the National Curriculum and prepare them socially, linguistically, mathematically, physically, emotionally and creatively for their futures.
 These goals are the same goals used in Pre-school and help children transfer their skills within this foundation stage.
 The curriculum is planned to meet children’s individual needs.
+Letters and Sounds phonics is taught immediately upon entry.

 Within Year 1, the children are assessed using the National Phonics Test.
 During Key Stage 1 (Year 1 and Year 2) pupils work through the programmes of study in ten National Curriculum subjects.
 They are taught knowledge and skills which are assessed by the teacher and formally assessed at the end of Year 2 when children are 6 or 7 years old.
 The results of these SATs (Standard Assessment Tests) are reported to Parents/Carers.
+Children read with support of the Oxford Reading Scheme.

 Children enter Key Stage 2 at 7 years old when they are in Year 3.
 The curriculum continues to be delivered in a variety of ways.
 Some subjects are taught discreetly e.g. Maths, English and Science, as these form the core of your child’s learning.
 Other subjects may be taught through units of focused work, topics or themes.
 Teachers organise this work in meaningful, relevant and enjoyable ways through whole class lessons, group work and individual work.We have a whole school rolling programme of topics covered to avoid children repeating units of work.